ibm-cloud-docs/assistant/webhook-pre.md

 ```
 {: codeblock}

-When you test the webhook in the preview link integration, you can submit `Buenas dias`, and the assistant responds as if you said `Good morning` in English.
+When you test the webhook in the preview integration, you can submit `Buenas dias`, and the assistant responds as if you said `Good morning` in English.
 In fact, when you check the *Analytics>User conversations* page, the log shows that the user input was `Good morning`.

 You can add a postmessage webhook to translate the message's response back into the customer's native language before it is displayed.
 For more information see [Example 2](/docs/assistant?topic=assistant-webhook-post#webhook-post-example-translate-back).